 Australian Institute of Company Directors Course

 The long term productivity and profitability of the grassfed beef industry is reliant on the industry being represented by producers with strong corporate governance and leadership skills.
-Cattle Council of Australia, in conjunction with Meat & Livestock Australia, are providing the opportunity for fourteen grassfed beef producers to develop their skills in corporate governance.
+Cattle Council of Australia, in conjunction with Meat & Livestock Australia, have been providing the opportunity for grassfed beef producers to develop their skills in corporate governance to ensure a sustainable and productive cattle industry through the Australian Institute of Company Directors Course.
+Thus far 40 cattle producers have been awarded a place through this initative since 2016.

 What is the AICD Course?